Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Ventilation Systems in Rooftop Units

 In this module, we will learn about ventilation systems in rooftop units.
-We’ll also learn about different types of rooftop units based on their airflow.
+We’ll also learn about different types of rooftop units based on their airflow patterns.
 Skip to quiz!

 Air Flow